Amir Mirza Hekmati: Early life

-Career
+Career and detention

+Military career

-Hekmati served in the U.S. Marine Corps from 20 August 2001 to 19 August 2005, when he was discharged as a Sergeant.
-Hekmati completed recruit training at Marine Corps Recruit Depot San Diego, followed by the School of Infantry at Camp Pendleton, California, where he trained as a rifleman.
-Amir also graduated from the Defense Language Institute having completed the Arabic Language course.
-He was awarded the Combat Action Ribbon while deployed as a rifleman, and translator in Iraq, but he received no military intelligence training.
+On August 20, 2001, Hekmati enlisted in the United States Marine Corps.
+He completed military training at Recruit Depot San Diego, followed by the School of Infantry at Camp Pendleton, California, where he trained as a rifleman.
+Hekmati briefly attended the Defense Language Institute, where he learned Arabic.
+He was awarded the Combat Action Ribbon while deployed in the Iraq War, and was discharged on August 19, 2005, with the rank of sergeant.

-After his discharge, Hekmati founded Lucid Linguistics LLC in February 2006 and worked as a military contractor translating Arabic and Persian.
-Amir also developed a language, and cultural training app for the Department of Defense, that was later acquired by Vcom3d, and dubbed the Vcommunicator Mobile.
-Between 2005 and 2007 he is alleged to have worked on a report on two-way translation systems published by Mitre Corporation for the Defense Advanced Research Projects Agency (DARPA).
-He is cited in the "Acknowledgements" section of Applying Automated Metrics to Speech Translation Dialogs, a paper published by Mitre Corporation.
-He was later employed by Kuma Reality Games to work on a language-learning video game for the United States Department of Defense.
+In February 2006, Hekmati founded Lucid Linguistics LLC, which provided military contracting services for the translation of Arabic and Persian.
+He also developed a language and cultural training app for the Department of Defense, which was later acquired by the software company Vcom3d and renamed the Vcommunicator Mobile.
+Between 2005 and 2007, Hekmati is alleged to have worked on a DARPA report regarding two-way translation systems, published by Mitre Corporation.
+He is cited in the "Acknowledgements" section of Applying Automated Metrics to Speech Translation Dialogs, a paper published by Mitre.
+He was later employed by Kuma Reality Games to work on a language-learning video game for the Department of Defense.

-Between March and September 2010 Hekmati worked in Kansas for BAE Systems, a multinational defense contractor.
-Hekmati worked in Iraq between September 2010 and May 2011 as a culture and language expert.
-According to his parents, Ali and Behnaz Hekmati of Flint, Michigan, Hekmati travelled to Iran after obtaining permission from the Iranian Interests Section of the Embassy of Pakistan in Washington, D.C.
+Between March and September 2010, Hekmati worked in Kansas for BAE Systems, a multinational defense contractor.
+He then worked in Iraq from September 2010 to May 2011 as a culture and language expert.